 Now that you know the components of a Ayurvedic Kapha breakfast, consider these recipe ideas:

-- Warm cereals like quinoa, basmati rice, buckwheat or millet, topped with berries and a drizzle of honey
+- Warm cereals like quinoa, basmati rice, buckwheat, and millet, topped with a drizzle of honey

 - Baked or stewed apples